roytang/blog/content/replies/2010/10/c121h3j/index.md

 - programming
 ---

-I wish I could bookmark posts on reddit, so that I could save this to respond to some future email about estimation.\n\nInstead, I'll just leave this here.
+I wish I could bookmark posts on reddit, so that I could save this to respond to some future email about estimation.

+Instead, I'll just leave this here.